-Dr. Paul L. Hill was named Chancellor of the West Virginia Higher Education Policy Commission in 2012.
-As Chancellor, he oversees budgets, financial aid programs, facilities, legal affairs and policy coordination for the ten universities and colleges in the West Virginia public higher education system.
+Carolyn Long was named Interim Chancellor of the West Virginia Higher Education Policy Commission on July 10, 2018.
+As Interim Chancellor, she oversees budgets, financial aid programs, facilities, legal affairs and policy coordination for the ten universities and colleges in the West Virginia public higher education system.

 An educator at heart, Long has spent her career serving as a teacher and administrator in the West Virginia public school and higher education systems.
 She was the first female board chairperson of the West Virginia University Board of Governors and the first female county superintendent for Braxton County Schools.
 She most recently served as the Campus President at West Virginia University Institute of Technology.

 Long received her Bachelor of Arts degree in elementary education from Fairmont State College in 1970, after which she worked as a fifth grade teacher at Big Chimney Elementary School in Charleston, West Virginia for five years.
 She accepted a position as a Title I Teacher at Little Birch Elementary in 1975 where she taught for six years.
 As the mother of a young son, she accepted a position as a bookkeeper and began working towards her master’s degree, which she received in educational administration from the West Virginia University College of Graduate Studies in 1986.

 She returned to Little Birch Elementary in 1986 as the principal.
 During her ten years of service, Little Birch consistently achieved the highest county test scores despite having the highest number of students receiving free and reduced lunches and maintained a 96 percent attendance rating.
 By 1996, Little Birch had received more commendations form the State Department of Education On-Site Accreditation than any other school in the county.